dingherself/femphilaz/travel-info.md

 - [The Rialto Theatre & 191 Toole](https://www.rialtotheatre.com/calendar/)
 - [Club Congress](https://hotelcongress.com/calendar/)

-*Things to do if you have an extra day* (check with Ding to see if there might be a group of people interested in going in some of the following):
+*Things to do if you have an extra day* (check with Ding to see if there might be a group of people interested in going to some of the following):

 - [O.K.
 Corral gunfight reenactment](https://www.ok-corral.com/pages/visit.shtml)
 - [Biosphere 2](https://biosphere2.org/), currently operated by the University of Arizona